About us

 • Sensory advice and toolkits (previously known as sensory diets)

-• Self-regulation education for children and adults around their sensory needs
+• Self-regulation education for children and adults around their sensory needs (e.g. using The Alert Program)

 • Skill development for daily living

-• Ayres Sensory Integration (ASI therapy)
+• Ayres Sensory Integration therapy

 • Sensory based therapy